 3. When does a defendant bring the motion?

-A defendant must file a motion for a new trial before either:
+A defendant must file a motion for another trial before either:

 Per Penal Code 1191, the judge must rule on the motion within either: